Gastroenterologist and Internal Medicine Residency Director Amy S. Oxentenko, M.D., discussing a case with fellows

 - Approximately 33 percent of patients are covered by Medicare, and 10 to 15 percent of trainees' patients are from underserved communities.

-- Average of 44,000 outpatient Gastroenterology and Hepatology visits per year.
+- Average of 27,000 outpatient gastroenterology and hepatology visits a year.

 - Average number of procedures done at Mayo Clinic yearly:

 - EGD: 17,104